 - The Lawyers Journal does not use box ads to promote upcoming ACBA events unless they are paid ads.

-The audience of the LJ:
+The audience of the LJ is made up of:

-- Legal professionals in western Pennsylvania who specialize in all areas of the law
+- Legal professionals in western Pennsylvania who specialize in all areas of the law;

-- Members of the business community who share a need for the latest local legal news
+- Members of the business community who share a need for the latest local legal news.

-We welcome contributions from all sources but reserve the right to select, reject, edit, and excerpt articles at our sole discretion.
+We welcome contributions from all sources but reserve the right to select, reject, edit and excerpt articles at our sole discretion.
 We will publish no article which, in the opinion of the editorial staff, can be reasonably interpreted as insulting or offensive to any individual or group.
 We will not return unsolicited manuscripts.
 We do not publish book reviews or accept book submissions for review.
 The opinions expressed in articles contained in the LJ are the opinions of individual authors and not necessarily those of the ACBA or the firms or entities with which the writers are affiliated.
 Articles are provided for the general interest of the legal community, but the information contained therein does not constitute legal advice and should not be relied on as such.
 Neither the ACBA nor the individual authors assume any responsibility for the accuracy of information reported.
 The LJ assumes no responsibility for failure to report any matter inadvertently omitted or withheld from it.